-Lots of significant research efforts have already been done towards the generation of compressed code [1].
+For information on obtaining reprints of this article, please send e-mail to: tse@computer.org, and reference IEEECS Log Number TSE-0261-1005.
+Digital Object Identifier no. toolbars 10.1109/TSE.2007.1021.
 However, most of these efforts involve the compression of either machine or assembly code.
-Amongst the few approaches that focus on the case of Java bytecode we have the ones proposed in [2], [3] and [4].
-In [2] the authors examine various approaches for bytecode compression, relying on Huffman codes and Markov chains.
+Among the few approaches that focus on the case of Java bytecode, we have those proposed in [2], [3], and [4].
+In [2], the authors examine various approaches for bytecode compression, relying on Huffman codes and Markov chains.
 In [3], bytecode compression is based on the use of canonical Huffman codes and the generation of fast decoders.
 In [4], the approach followed is based on the discovery of instruction sequences that occur more than once within the Java bytecode.
 Each sequence of instructions defines a pattern.
 Each pattern occurrence is substituted by a single instruction that is called a macro.